AnggaR96s/Reforestation/README.md

-## What do computers and air conditioners have in common?
-They both become useless when you open windows.
+## What did one wall say to the other wall?
+I'll meet you at the corner!